 Best Battery Backpack Leaf Blower

-You won’t get the power of a high-end professional gas blower from a battery-powered solution.
-However, if you want the convenience of battery power and are willing to pay for it, the Greenworks GBB700 backpack blower gets you close.
+The EGO LBX6000 Commercial backpack blower meets most of our requirements.
 The power it generates blows away most other cordless handheld blowers.
-You get 690 CFM and 165 MPH specs to match an amazingly high (for battery) 22.75 Newtons of force.
+You get 600 CFM and 146 MPH specs to match a respectable (for battery) 18.2 Newtons of force.
 What do you get with our best battery backpack leaf blower recommendation?
 A dramatic reduction in noise, no gas and oil, and zero emissions.
 So, while this blower may not perform quite like a professional gas model, you can use it where a gas blower simply isn’t viable.
+You also get up to 1 hour and 36 minutes of trigger time in High when coupled to the EGO-BAX1501 28Ah backpack battery.

-Greenworks gives you a 2-year warranty on the tool and battery.
-Pick up our best battery backpack leaf blower choice for just $976 with two 5Ah batteries and a dual charger.
+EGO gives you a 2-year commercial-use warranty on the tool and battery.
+Pick up our best battery backpack leaf blower choice for around $1,699 with the blower and 28Ah backpack battery.

 Alternative Battery Backpack Blowers We Like